Are you the ADD type and looking to cut to the chase and find out which auto polishes I use specifically in my professional auto detailing business?

 For this reason, when it comes finding basic car polishes that fit into the category that most people consider when looking for a quality auto polish, I offer the following categories and suggestions:

-Most people are short on time and a cleaner wax that can be applied by hand will be the winning combination for the majority of people.
-Since neither of these products contain any actual abrasives to them, over-polishing will not be of concern here as many people will ask how often do they need to polish/wax and can I polish/wax too often; with these (2) products you can use as often as you like.
+Most people are short on time and a cleaner wax that can be applied by hand will be the winning combination for the majority of people (any of the cleaner car waxes below can be applied in any manner you choose: hand or machine.
+Since neither of these products contain any actual abrasives to them, over-polishing will not be of concern here as many people will ask how often do they need to polish and/or wax, and can I polish and/or wax too often.

 The polish below contains actual abrasives and therefore is appropriately labeled as a polish.
 This can be used by hand or with machine.
 Once again, I could bury you with hundreds of choices; to the point of inaction.
 Since this is one of the actual polishes I use professionally, I am sticking to this one simple solution when it comes to choosing a quality car polish that is mild and ideal for any beginner.